10 Real Terraform Interview Questions (and Expert Answers!) — 2025 DevOps Guide

 - Their attributes

-- And how they’re all connected
+- And how they’re all wired together

 - S3 bucket with native locking (available since Terraform 1.11)